 Professor and Associate Dean of Faculty

 Alfred C. Yen is the Associate Dean of Faculty and a Professor of Law at Boston College Law School, Law School Fund Scholar, and Director of the Emerging Enterprises and Business Law Program.
-He is a nationally known scholar who has published numerous articles about copyright law, the Internet, Asian-American legal issues, and law teaching.
-His recent works include "Third Party Liability After Grokster," which appeared in the Minnesota Law Review and a new casebook on copyright (co-authored with Professor Joseph Liu) entitled “Copyright: Essential Cases and Materials,” which was published by West Publishing in 2008.
+He is a nationally known scholar who has published numerous articles about copyright law, the Internet, sports law, Asian-American legal issues, and law teaching.
+He is also the author of (with Professor Joseph Liu) “Copyright: Essential Cases and Materials,” which was published by West Publishing in 2008 and is now in its third edition.

 Professor Yen is a graduate of Stanford University and Harvard Law School.
 Before joining the faculty in 1987, he practiced law in Los Angeles for four years at the firm of Sheppard, Mullin, Richter and Hampton.